 Here are the details of maps for Liverpool (North):

-We have published two versions of this map, showing how the area changed across the years.
+We have published three versions of this map, showing how the area changed across the years.
 The 1890 version is in colour, taken from the beautiful 1st Edition OS handcoloured map.

 This map links up with sheet 106.06 Kirkdale to the north, 106.11 Newsham Park to the east, 106.14 Central Liverpool to the south.